richardgaywood/paydata.org/content/setting/big_picture/social_classes.md

 ### The corpos

+{{% pageinfo color="primary" %}}
+_I'd seen it...
+Seen the mask of humanity fall from capital.
+It has to take it off to kill everyone — everything you love; all the hope and tenderness in the world.
+It has to take it off, just for one second.
+To do the deed.
+And then you see it.
+As it strangles and beats your friends to death... the sweetest, most courageous people in the world.
+You see the fear and power in its eyes.
+Then you know that the bourgeois are not human._ \
+— Disco Elysium
+{{% /pageinfo %}}

 The difference between a wageslave and a corpo-in-the-making is belief: the corpos are the true believers in the corp's mission, the ones prepared to dedicate their lives to not just existing inside the corp but _advancing_.
 This almost inevitably involves total moral compromise.
 In return, they get a life of genuine comfort and some actual measure of security.
 They escape the soul crushing 996 working pattern, usually by concocting excuses to leave the office like offsite meetings.

 Corpos make up around 10% of the population.
 Some of them start as wageslaves, and claw themselves upward on merit and a callous willingness to do what it takes.
 Most, however, are born into it: the sons and daughters of other corpos, groomed from an early age.
 Nepotism is rife in the megacorps.